Disability Resources for Students

 - One class might be right after the other as in high school, or students may have a block of time between classes.

-- Students choose when they stop for coffee, use the restrooms, smoke, and when to go to class, or study.
+- Students choose when they stop for coffee, use the restrooms, go to class, or study.

 - Classes may be in multiple buildings.